 PREP- Prepare Relax Educate Perform

 You are already prepared in that your iPads will simply continue to work in offline mode.
-You will be prompted that the connection has been lost.
-Simply chose to "Work Offline".
+You will be prompted that the connection has been lost, as detailed in THIS article.
 Your Whiteboards will be out if you have no power, so rely on the iPads to manage treatments and know which patients need care and when.

 Once the power or internet connection returns, the iPads will sync automatically.

 Your only issue is: